sassoftware/viya4-iac-gcp/docs/user/KubernetesVersions.md

 ### Aliased Versions

-Only applicable in the "version based" scenario, Google supports the use of [aliased versions](https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version) when creating your kubernetes cluster.
+Only applicable in the "version based" scenario (omitting `kubernetes_channel` or setting it to "UNSPECIFIED"), Google supports the use of [aliased versions](https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version) when creating your kubernetes cluster.
 The format required looks like:

 * 1.X
   * Specifies the highest valid patch+gke.N patch release in the 1.X minor version